First IEEE Workshop on Coding for Machines

 Ying Liu, Santa Clara University, USA

-Heming Sun, Waseda University, Japan
+Heming Sun, Yokohama National University, Japan

 Hyomin Choi, InterDigital, USA